kushalpandya/Petrichor/README.md

 - Petrichor is sandboxed and notarized by Apple.
 - It has two permissions on macOS as follows;
-  - Read-only access to user-selected files and folders
+  - **Read-write access**
+    - To read and write into user-selected files and folders, write access is only used for exporting M3U playlist files.
+  - **Network access**
-  - Network access to check and install updates
+    - To check for and install app updates.
 - It doesn't (and never will) have any analytics on how you use the app.
 - It never changes your audio files or folder structure in any way.
 - Your library data remains offline always.